3-Ingredient Pumpkin Protein Pancakes

 Spray olive oil over the non-stick skillet, or coat with butter or oil until lightly greased.
 Heat the skillet over medium heat.

-Once the skillet is hot, add about ¼ cup of the batter onto the skillet.
-I was able to add 3-4 pancakes on the skillet at one time, but this may be more or less depending on how big you make your pancakes.
+Once the skillet is hot, pour about ¼ cup of the batter onto the skillet.
+I was able to add 3-4 pancakes on the skillet at one time, but this number may be more or less depending on the size of your skillet.
+Make sure to leave about 2 inches between each pancake so you can flip them easily.

 Don’t worry about making each pancake perfect – as you can see above, mine definitely aren’t all perfectly round or beautiful! 😂